Neural Wave Functions for High-Pressure Atomic Hydrogen

-So far, we have shown that our NQS wave function reaches and improves DMC energies by focusing on high-symmetry configurations of atomic hydrogen, which enabled direct comparison with QMC values from the literature.
+So far, we have shown that our NQS wave function reaches and improves on previous DMC energies from the literature by focusing on high-symmetry configurations of atomic hydrogen.
 Our NQS state can therefore serve to enhance the accuracy of machine-learned effective potentials for hydrogen atoms \cite{zong2020understanding,Cheng2020,karasiev2021liquid,Tirelli2022,2023_niu_qmc_database_hydrogen,goswami2024high,istas2024liquidliquidphasetransitionhydrogen,tenti2025hydrogen,Ly2025}, to benchmark DFT functionals on representative proton configurations in the atomic regime of the high-pressure phase diagram \cite{Clay2016,cozza2025}, and to further achieve DMC/RMC-level precision of the BOA energy surface in future CEIMC or MD calculations.

 We have further explored the expressivity of our ansatz in the molecular phases at lower pressures.
 Comparing to generic configurations with $N=96$ protons provided in the dense hydrogen DMC database from Ref.~\cite{2023_niu_qmc_database_hydrogen,QMC-hamm}, spanning molecular solid and liquid configurations at pressures from 50 to 200 GPa, our present NQS architecture remains roughly 2-5 mHa above the DMC reference energies, indicating limitations of our orbitals in the molecular phases.
 Further work is needed to reduce the systematic bias of our ansatz in the molecular region to simultaneously capture both molecular and atomic phases using a universal ansatz, similar to recent foundation models \cite{2025_rende_foundation_neural_network_quantum_states,2024_scherbela_transferable_fermionic_neural_wf,Gao24}.
+Details on the global optimization scheme that can be used for such universal ans\"atze, as well as preliminary results, are provided in \cref{appendix:global_optimization}.

 We finally present the calculations of ground state energies with dynamical protons without relying on the BOA.
 There, electronic and protonic degrees of freedom are sampled according to the full wave function, given in \cref{eq:trial_wave function}, and energies are obtained from minimizing the expectation value of $H$, given in \cref{eq:hamiltonian}.
 Effects beyond BOA are naturally included in the evaluation of the protons' kinetic energy, acting on the purely nuclear part $\Phi(\mathbf{R})$, as well as on the electronic wave function $\Psi_e(\mathbf{r}|\mathbf{R})$.
 As a first benchmark, we consider hydrogen at $r_s=1.31$, with localized Gaussians for the nuclear wave function $\Phi(\mathbf{R})$, so that the proton positions fluctuate around BCC lattice sites.
 This allows us to faithfully compare in \cref{table:dynamic_hydrogen} with VMC and DMC results from Ref.~\cite{2005_holzmann_hydrogen}, based on BF-PW and SJ-LDA trial wave functions.
 Again, improvement is consistently obtained.
 To provide more insights into the structure of the optimized wave function, we further show in \cref{fig:pair_correlation_function_and_bcc_crystal} pair correlation functions between different particle types (electrons, protons and spin-up electrons), as well as Monte Carlo configurations in position space showcasing the BCC lattice structure.